garrandall/popular-music-data/tracks/the-love-song-jeff-bates.md

 Turn the radio on
 Still remember the song
 We held hands and there it was
-Love....
+Love...

 The page just kept on turning
-There i was with someone else
+There I was with someone else
 First time in my life time
 I wasn't livin for myself

-I knew i wasn't fallin
+I knew I wasn't fallin
 Anywhere I fell before
 This place was different
 It was deeper it was more...